Armley: Geography

 Armley is located between the M621 motorway and the River Aire, stretching from roughly the New Wortley roundabout (the Armley Gyratory) to the start of the Stanningley By-pass and Cockshott Lane where it merges into Bramley.

 Amenities

 Armley Town Street includes high street names, charity shops and food and independent retailers.
 There are bus links to Leeds, Bradford, Pudsey and Whinmoor.
 Armley's Town Street has free off-road car parking, but parking is mainly on-street, with few car parks in the centre.
-Armley's only supermarket is a LIDL on Armley Road, but Aldi in neighbouring Wortley in a five-minute walk from Town Street.
+Armley's only supermarket is a LIDL on Armley Road, but Aldi in neighbouring Wortley is a five-minute walk from Town Street.